demisto/content/Packs/Tenable_sc/Integrations/Tenable_sc/README.md

 ### tenable-sc-launch-scan

 ***
 Requires security manager role.
 Launch an existing scan from Tenable.sc.
+Set polling to true to follow the scan and receive results when scan is over.

 #### Base Command